Soapstone 101 - An Overview

 • And more…

-Soapstone, scientifically known as steatite, is a type of metamorphic rock, meaning it’s formed from other rocks and minerals that are compressed together through great heat and pressure.
 Soapstone is made up predominantly of talc, magnesite, and other minerals — and it’s those “other minerals” that give soapstone such a wide variety of colors as well as its useful characteristics.
 Talc on its own is a softer mineral.
 You probably know it, as it’s commonly used in baby powder.
 Talc is also responsible for the “softer” and almost soapy feeling that gives soapstone its name.

 Soapstone and Hardness

-The Qualities of Soapstone
+The Benefits of Soapstone

 Soapstone is Hard, But Also Soft